 Our confidentiality obligations

-5.1 We will treat all information you provide to us and about matters dealt with by us (other than information which is in the public domain) as confidential.
+5.1 Subject to the remainder of this Clause 5, we will treat all information you provide to us and about matters dealt with by us (other than information which is in the public domain) as confidential.
 We will not disclose any confidential information to any third party, except with your written consent or if necessary or customary in the normal performance of our services (e.g. passing it to other professionals and consultants assisting us or you with your matter, unless you ask us not to) or if required or permitted by law or any regulatory authority to which we are subject.

 5.2 We may be required by law to reveal certain information and documents about you to authorities such as the Financial Conduct Authority, HM Revenue & Customs, the Police, the Serious Fraud Office or the National Crime Agency in relation to matters such as financial conduct, tax, fraud, bribery, money laundering or terrorist financing.
 If we are required to make a disclosure in relation to your matter we may not be able to tell you that a disclosure has been made.
 We may also have to stop working on your matter for a period of time and may not be able to tell you why.

-5.3 We reserve the right to use external service providers for document reproduction or scanning as long as they are bound by appropriate obligations to maintain the confidentiality of the information.
+5.3 We reserve the right to use external service providers for document reproduction, scanning or software development of the Platform and machine learning tools, as long as they are bound by appropriate obligations to maintain the confidentiality of the information they utilise.

 5.4 External firms or organisations may conduct audit or quality checks on our practice.
 These external firms or organisations are required to maintain confidentiality in relation to your files.